PRATAP-KUMAR/ubuntu-gdm-set-background/README.md

 4. `sudo ./ubuntu-gdm-set-background --gradient vertical \#aAbBcC \#dDeEfF rescue`

 Why RESCUE_MODE?
-It is when you try to change the background with some other scripts and then interacted with this script, there will be some conflicts.
-In case you ran other scripts to change the background and then tried this script, found conflicts? then add 'rescue' to the end of the command as mentiond above.
+When you try to change the background with some other scripts and then interacted with this script, there will be some conflicts.
+In case you ran other scripts to change the background and then tried this script, and found conflicts, then add 'rescue' to the end of the command as mentioned above.

 Please note that for 'RESCUE_MODE' active internet connection is necessary